rodrigoemereciano/validate-alerts-from-alermanager/README.md

 # validate-alerts-from-alertmanager

-Script to validate alerts that will be used in alertmanager using github actions for all main branch submissions.
+Script to validate custom alerts used in alertmanager with github actions for all master branch pushes.